 - 1. Never operate the gauge if there is any visible damage to the AC adapter or the gauge itself. - 2.
 Ensure that the gauge is kept away from water or any other electrically conductive liquids at all times. - 3.
 The gauge should be serviced by a trained technician only.
-AC power must be disconnected and the gauge must be powered off before the housing is opened. - 4.
-Always consider the characteristics of the sample being tested before initiating a test.
-A risk assessment should be carried out beforehand to ensure that all safety measures have been addressed and implemented.
+AC power must be disconnected and the gauge must be powered off before the housing is opened. - Always consider the characteristics of the sample being tested before initiating a test.
+A risk assessment should be carried out beforehand to ensure that all safety measures have been addressed and implemented. - 5.
+Wear eye and face protection when testing, especially when testing brittle samples that have the potential to shatter under force.
+Be aware of the dangers posed by potential energy that can accumulate in the sample during testing.
+Extra bodily protection should be worn if a destructive failure of a test sample is possible.